comersy/deezer-llm-search/README.md

 # charts-chat

-> Ask questions about current music charts in natural language — powered by Deezer API & Mistral AI.
+> Ask questions and recommendations about current music charts in natural language.
+Powered by Deezer API & Mistral AI

 ---